HALLOWEEN IS COMING—TIME FOR A LITTLE BOO:

 Son of Frankenstein with its eerie German-expressionist tilted sets and deep shadows, Basil Rathbone as the monster-maker’s arrogant heir, Lionel Atwill as the one-armed gendarme, plus Karloff as the creature and Lugosi as his only friend.

-Next, we’ll see highlight reels showing The Mummy, Dracula, The Invisible Man and the science-fiction classic This Island Earth.
+Next, we’ll see short reels showing The Mummy, Dracula, The Invisible Man and a longer one of the science-fiction classic This Island Earth.

 SERIALS OF THE 30s AND 40s

 An assortment of first-chapters of a variety of serials.
 Chapter One is designed to pull you in with foretaste of the best bits, establishes all the story elements, introduces the hero, the villain, supporting characters, and ends in a classic cliffhanger.
 Always the most coherent and entertaining chapter.
 Here’s your chance to see a cross-section of this rich, exciting genre of the 30s and 40s.

 The Phantom Creeps serves up a turkey club with lots of ham and cheez—yum!
 Bela Lugosi is Doctor Zorka, who plans to rule the world or something.
 It’s never clear, but who cares when you have an invisibility belt and a silly-looking robot.

 ADVENTURES OF CAPTAIN MARVEL (1941)

 In a hidden chamber behind an ancient tomb, young Billy Batson meets the wizard Shazam, who offers him the powers of the Greek gods in order to combat evil.
 A puff of smoke, and little Junior Coughlin becomes massive Tom Tyler, with a cute half-cape and a lightning bolt on his chest.